aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

     be projected to match egv-template (faster due to 10x aggregation of resolution).
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+At the very end, layer is standardized by subtracting the arithmetic mean and dividing by root mean squared error.